What is the most common addiction? Is it alcohol or drugs? Or maybe gambling?

 - There is no cure for marijuana addiction.
 Treatment focuses on helping patients cope with cravings and other withdrawal symptoms.

 To conclude, there are many types of addiction and each person experiences these addictions differently.
-The best way to treat an addiction is by seeking professional treatment.
+The best way to treat addiction is by seeking professional treatment.